About the vaccine

 - Course: The course consists of two doses.

 - Boosters: Once you have completed the two dose course, you won’t need further boosters.

 - How it is given: An injection, usually given in the upper arm.

 - Side effects: The vaccine can cause a range of mild side effects, such as fever, tiredness or digestion problems.
 In some cases it can cause a mild chickenpox like rash.

-- Age restrictions: The chickenpox vaccine is suitable for patients from the age of one up to the age of 65.
+- Age restrictions: The chickenpox vaccine is suitable for patients from 9 months of age up to the age of 65.
 It is only recommended if you have not had chickenpox.

 - Please note: This vaccine is not suitable for pregnant women or women who are trying for a baby.
 The chickenpox vaccination should be administered on the same day as the MMR jab, or allow at least a 4 week gap in-between these vaccinations.